ykkps/ProblemSolving/README.md

-# LeetCode Study Group 🧠
+# BOJ Study Group 🧠

-Welcome to our collaborative LeetCode study repository\!
+Welcome to our collaborative BOJ study repository\!
 This space is for us to practice problem-solving, learn from each other's code, and track our progress.

 ## 🚀 Getting Started